 Creating a life-centered business

 The past few months have been tough, and I’ve doubted myself multiple times (probably more than any other time in my life).
 But throughout this process I’ve discovered more about who I am — as a person and a business woman — than I could have imagined.

 While other bloggers, editors and entrepreneurs are catapulting to success and accomplishing big dreams, I’m happy to work in my little corner of the world.
-To read emails from readers, and help other solopreneurs create a business that fuels their life, instead of one that drains them.
+To read emails from readers, and help other freelancers create a life-centered business that fuels their life, instead of one that drains them.

 My work might not be life-changing for everyone, but it’s life-changing to me — and to those I come into contact with.
 I’m building a business that improves the quality of my life, and that’s what I help other entrepreneurs do too.

 It’s time we remember what’s really important, even while we’re making money.
 Life > Work.
 Happiness > Money.